typicode/hotel/README.md

 ### Local dev domains (optional)

-To use local `.dev` domains, you need to configure your network or browser to use hotel's proxy auto-config file or you can skip this step for the moment and go directly to http://localhost:2000
+To use local `.localhost` domains, you need to configure your network or browser to use hotel's proxy auto-config file or you can skip this step for the moment and go directly to http://localhost:2000

 [__See instructions here__](https://github.com/typicode/hotel/blob/master/docs/README.md).